-This species has a very small range - the Nguru Mountains of East Tanzania.
+This species has a very small range: forest floor litter in the Nguru Mountains of east Tanzania.

-Paignton Zoo is one of the first zoo's in the world to successfully breed this species in 2020 and our team are continuing to research the ideal breeding conditions to help further develop the little information held on this species.
+Paignton Zoo was one of the first zoos in the world to successfully breed this species in 2020 and our team are continuing to research the ideal breeding conditions to help further develop our knowledge of this species.